Ion-mediated interaction and controlled phase gate operation between two atomic qubits: Results and discussions

 We have also plotted phonon distribution at some specific times.
-We write the density matrix of the entangled state of the two atomic qubits and the ionic phonon as $\rho(t) = |\Psi(t)\rangle r\langle\Psi(t)|$.
+We write the density matrix of the entangled state of the two atomic qubits and the ionic phonon as $\rho(t) = |\Psi(t)\rangle \langle\Psi(t)|$.
 We then obtain the reduced density matrix of phonon by $\rho_{\rm ph}(t) = \rm{Tr}_{\rm a}[\rho]$ where $\rm{Tr}_{\rm a}$ implies tracing over all the atomic states.
 The phonon distribution is given by $\rm{P_{n}} = \langle n|\rho_{\rm ph}|n\rangle$.
-In Fig.\ref{fig 4}, we show phonon distribution for different initial conditions.
-In Fig.\ref{fig 4}(a) and (b) we display phonon distribution at the end of first and last pulse, respectively, for zero initial phonon.
-As mentioned earlier, $P_n$ for $n=1$ and $n=2$ are much smaller than that for $n=0$ phonon.
-Figure \ref{fig 4}(c) and (d) show $P_n$ with initial $n=1$ phonon state.
-For this case $P_1$ after first and last pulses remains much larger compared to $P_0$ and $P_2$.
-These results show that the probability of initial phonon state remains the highest for our chosen parameters while the probability of excitation to other phonon states is quite small during the entire evolution time.
-Note that the excitation to different phonon states from an initial phonon state depends on the dimensionless coupling parameter $\kappa = U_j^{(0)} \Omega_j/(4\hbar \omega_i)$ (Eq.(6)) between the $j$th atom and the ionic phonon due to Rydberg excitation of the atom.
+In Fig.\ref{fig 5}, we show phonon distribution for different initial conditions.
+In Fig.\ref{fig 5}(a), (b) and (c) we display phonon distribution at the end of first pulse at $t=\pi/\Omega$, at an intermediate time $t=3\pi/2\Omega$ and at the end of last pulse, i.e, $t=4\pi/\Omega$, respectively, for the state which is initially prepared in $|11\rangle_a$ atomic qubit state and $|0\rangle_i$ ionic phonon state.
+As mentioned earlier, $P_n$ for $n=1$, $n=2$ and $n=3$ are much smaller as compared to that for $n=0$ phonon at the end of first and last pulse.
+In contrast, in the intermediate time, e.g. at $t=3\pi/2\Omega$, the amplitudes of phonon distribution for $n=1$, $2$ and $3$ are not negligible as compared to $n=0$ mode, signifying the Rydberg blockade condition.
+Figure \ref{fig 5}(d), (e) and (f) show $P_n$ with same initial qubit state $|11\rangle_a$ but with different ionic phonon state $|1\rangle_i$.
+For this case, $P_1$ after first and last pulses remains much larger compared to $P_0$, $P_2$ and $P_3$.
+On the other hand, in the intermediate time at $t=3\pi/2\Omega$, the amplitudes of $P_0$, $P_2$ and $P_3$ are not negligible as compared to $P_1$, similar to the earlier case with $|0\rangle_i$ initial phonon state.
+Note that the excitation to different phonon states from an initial phonon state depends on the dimensionless coupling parameter $\kappa = U_j^{(0)} \Omega_j/(4\hbar \omega_i)$ Eq.(\ref{eq:6}) between the $j$th atom and the ionic phonon due to Rydberg excitation of the atom.
 Larger the coupling parameter, larger is the probability for higher number of phonon being involved in the evolution dynamics.
 In our study, $\kappa < 1$.